breezy-codes/computer-networks-guide/wireshark/decrypting-https-ubuntu-wireshark.md

 ## Conclusion

-With this method, you can easily inspect HTTPS traffic in Wireshark without needing a proxy or modifying certificate stores.
-It’s ideal for debugging browser-based network activity or exploring HTTP/2 in detail.
+By using the `SSLKEYLOGFILE` method, you can decrypt and inspect HTTPS traffic in Wireshark without the need for proxies or custom certificates.
+This approach is especially useful for debugging browser-based network activity and analyzing protocols like HTTP/2.

-A few final notes:
+**Key points to remember:**

-* You must launch your browser from a terminal that has the `SSLKEYLOGFILE` variable set
+- You must launch your browser from a terminal session where the `SSLKEYLOGFILE` environment variable is set.
+    - If you used the **temporary method**, remember to set the variable each time you open a new terminal.
+    - If you used the **permanent method**, the variable will be set automatically in all future terminal sessions.
-* Snap and Flatpak versions of Chromium and Firefox won’t work with this method
+- This method does **not** work with Snap or Flatpak versions of Chromium or Firefox due to sandboxing restrictions.
-* Google Chrome (installed via `.deb`) works most reliably
+- The `.deb` version of Google Chrome is recommended for the most reliable results.

+With this setup, you can efficiently capture and decrypt HTTPS traffic for troubleshooting, learning, or protocol analysis on Ubuntu.